Uncle Drew: Plot

 Returning to Rucker Park, Drew gives each member of his team gear that restores their faith and abilities, but Big Fella still refuses to cooperate with Drew.
 During the first round, Big Fella and Drew tussle on the court, almost costing the team the win.
 Eventually, Drew acknowledges his mistake: sleeping with Big Fella's late wife before the big game.
 He admits that he too loved her and the two make amends.

 Meanwhile, Dax learns that Mookie and Jess are dating, and begins falling for Maya.
-After learning about the tournament's prize money from Angelo, Drew angrily confronts Dax for misleading him.
-Dax confides in him about his past with Mookie, causing Drew to forgive him.
+After learning about the tournament's prize money from Angelo, Drew angrily confronts Dax for misleading him to believe that he wanted to only have him on the team to help the community, but instead ending up using him to better his image and fix all of the trouble he's gotten himself in previously.
+As a result, this causes Dax to confess about his past with Mookie, causing Drew to forgive him.
 While playing in the semi-finals, Big Fella suddenly has a heart attack and is taken to the hospital.
 Betty Lou arrives but instead of chastising Preacher, she agrees to fill in as the team's fifth member.

 Dax and his team, now renamed the Harlem Buckets, play against Mookie's team in the finals who are an even match for them.
 Late in the game Lights and Casper collide and are both injured, forcing Dax and Mookie to fill in.
 Dax still lacks self-confidence, but his teammates give him the advice he needs and he manages to make the game-winning shot, beating Mookie and earning everyone's respect.
 Returning to the hospital the team reunite with Big Fella, Dax uses the prize money to pay his medical bills, and ESPN now hails Dax as a hero.

 During the credits Jess is shown trying to call Dax about getting back together, having dumped Mookie, but becomes increasingly distraught when he doesn't answer.
 She eventually curses at her phone and gives up.